Capturing Bugs

 How recording works

 Crosscheck uses your browser's built-in screen capture capabilities.
-Tab recording captures only the active tab's content, while desktop recording captures your entire screen or a selected window.
+Current Tab recording captures only the active tab's content, while Full Screen recording captures your entire screen or a selected window.
 This is handled automatically; no setup is required on your part.

 How to Record